GrimLink/dotfiles/README.md

 # Dotfiles

-My setup for Bash, Node, Git, OSX, Editors and more...
+My DEV setup.
+Containing things like the Shell, MacOS config, Valet Plus and more..

 > :warning: These are my personal settings.
 > Don't run the scripts without understanding what the code does.